 If you use a spiritual journal, it will open your eyes to the subtle eureka occurrences of incremental growth.
 We all long for those mind-blowing jumps of awakening, but it is a gradual process most of the time.
 Learn to explore without an agenda or expectations.
 Use a spiritual journal, and you’ll set a solid foundation for your practice.

 Practicing without expectations doesn’t mean you shouldn’t have goals.
 Everyone should have plans for their spiritual path.
 For example, developing a well-rounded practice is a goal we hope everyone will adopt.
 Perhaps the Enneagram Personality Profile is something you want to learn.
 So, a goal would be to read books by three different authors on the subject by the end of the year.

 Maybe you want to learn Japa meditation, so you set a goal to research possible teachers.
 Perhaps topics like the virtues of the spirit or spiritual gifts are of interest.
 Here, you make lists of potential sources.
 Finding your personal truth may be among the primary purposes of your practice.
 So, you research the viable ways you can reach this long-term goal.

 Use your intellect and intuition as your guides to develop a path of your own design.
 Explore this opportunity we call life.
 It’s all about awakening and developing our potential.
 Be open to new ideas and happy accidents; expecting the unexpected is the explorer’s mindset.

 Consciousness Development Tools

-Everyone has their own way of awakening.
-We have unique spiritual gifts and we are on different timetables.
+Everyone has their way of awakening the unique spiritual gifts sleeping in their DNA.
 Awakening is a process.
-We of accessing the spiritual gifts are sleeping in our DNA.
 When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia